 Is this you?
 You’ve got to-do lists, planners, Trello, and a Get Your Words Out spreadsheet, but at the end of each day, you still feel like you got absolutely zero writing done.
 More than that: you’re exhausted, burnt out, and disappointed in yourself.
 Some days, you feel like giving up.

 Pin this for later ⤵

 You had such big, vibrant goals and plans for your novel, and they aren’t happening like you expected them to.
 They’re taking years longer than you anticipated, and by the time you make progress, you may be wondering, “What’s the point?
 Why did I ever want to do this in the first place?
 It’s never going to sell.“

 This is no way to live.
 You deserve to finish your novel.
 You deserve to enjoy the process.

 Writing doesn’t have to be hard.
 It doesn’t have to feel so soul-sucking.
-If you’re ready for a change from that, and you want to do it without the soul-sucking part, then you’re ready to do it the Fiction Alchemist way.
+If you’re ready for a change from that, and you want to do it without the soul-sucking part, then you’re ready to do it the Author Alchemist way.